stormbeard/thesis/proposal/proposal.md

 Cassandra stores and manager all cluster metadata in a distributed manner.
-The version of Cassandra running in the NDFS is a heavily modified Apache Cassandra.
+The version of Cassandra running in the NDFS is a heavily modified Apache Cassandra [2].
 One of the main differences between Nutanix Cassandra and Apache Cassandra is that Nutanix has implemented the Paxos algorithm to enforce strict consistency.